Knee Exercises for Arthritis Pain Relief

 2. Banded Walks

 Place a small band around ankles.
 Stand with feet hip-width apart.
-With a slight bend in the knees, slowly step right foot forward and slightly outward toward the right.
-Then step left foot forward and slightly outward toward the left.
-Continue for 10 steps with each foot, then turn around and repeat coming back.
+With a slight bend in the knees, slowly step your right foot forward and slightly outward toward the right.
+Then step your left foot forward and slightly outward toward the left.
+Continue for 10 steps with each foot, then turn around and repeat the exercise coming back.

 3. Indoor Stationary Bike